daakibenja/remote-method-invocation/README.md

  java HotelClient guests <server address>                            -To view all registered guests java HotelClient revenue <server address>                           -To print the revenue breakdown based on the booked rooms and their types
  ```
-Note that all the Last three commands should be run
-in different terminals and in the that sequence